 Fort Myers Construction Accidents Lawyer

 Although injuries can potentially occur on any job, construction sites are widely recognized as especially dangerous.
-Fort Myers construction injury attorneys at the Garvin Law Firm know workers hurt in the course and scope of employment almost always have the right to collect no-fault workers’ compensation insurance.
+Fort Myers construction injury attorneys at Garvin Injury Law know workers hurt in the course and scope of employment almost always have the right to collect no-fault workers’ compensation insurance.
 They may also have a right to file third-party liability claims entitling them to additional money.

 Third-party liability claims can also be complicated, though they are often worthwhile pursuits if someone other than an employer or co-worker was responsible for the accident because damage awards go over and above what one can receive in workers’ compensation.